HyungKyu-Kim/HyungKyu-Kim.github.io/mail.md

 </div>

 <p><br>
-I have huge interest that the way can bring out information collected and processed in cyber world to the real world.
+I have huge interest in finding a way to bring out information collected and processed in cyber world to the real world.
-Reading researches and publications in your group, I was fascinated with your marvelous achievements.
+Reading  research papers in your group, I got fascinated with your marvelous achievements. <br>
-Shape-shifting device was really impressed me in that it can propose display of intuitional alive information.
+Shape-shifting device was really impressing to me in that it can propose display of intuitional alive information. <br>
-And the concept of ubiquitous robotics was fantastic also.
+The concept of ubiquitous robotics was fantastic as well.
-I think It has tremendous potential to conquer complex environment.
+I believe it has tremendous potential to conquer complex environment such as space exploration. <br>
-I believe that In your group, with my experiences in industry,it is possible to move forward to unprecedented work.
+I also believe that in your group, with my experience in industry, I could contribute to progress unprecedented works in your group.
 <br>
 </p>